 American Savings Statistics

-4. The top 1% of American households have average savings of $2.5 million.
+4. The top 1% of American households have average savings of over $2.7 million.

 The situation is drastically different when the focus shifts to the bottom 20% of American families by income.
-Here, the average and median savings are only $8,720.
+Here, the average savings are only a little over $24,000.
 The conclusion is obvious – those that make the most money also manage to save the most money.
 Even the difference between the top 1% and the top 10% is significant, as indicated by the American savings statistics.
-Namely, the top 10% of US households that earn the most have average and median savings of $961 million.
+Namely, the top 10% of US households that earn the most have average savings of a little over a million.

 6. Only 6% of Americans have $50,000 or more in their savings account.